-Qualified Opinion
+Opinion

-We have audited the financial statements of ASO Savings & Loan Plc (the Bank) set out on pages 23 to 55, which comprise the statement of financial position as at December 31, 2019, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of ASO Savings & Loan Plc (the Bank) set out on pages 27 to 61, which comprise the statement of financial position as at December 31, 2020, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the possible effect of the matter described in the Basis for Qualified Opinion section of our report, the financial statements present fairly, in all material respects, the financial position of ASO Savings & Loan Plc as at December 31, 2019, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies and Allied Matters Act of Nigeria, 2004.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of ASO Savings & Loan PIc as at December 31, 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies and Allied Matters Act of Nigeria, Cap C20 LFN 2020.

-Basis for Qualified Opinion
+Basis for Opinion